CtrlK

 Suggestions

-Add a concrete example of one prioritized idea (name, description, reasoning, assumptions) to anchor the expected output format and quality.
+Add a concrete example showing the expected output format for one prioritized idea (name, description, reasoning, assumptions) so Claude has a clear template to follow.

-Remove or significantly trim the Domain Context section — Claude already knows about Product Trios, Teresa Torres, and Opportunity Solution Trees.
+Remove or significantly trim the Domain Context section — Claude already knows about Product Trios and Opportunity Solution Trees; instead, just reference the framework name in the instructions.

 DimensionReasoningScore